bkw777/dl2/ref/cygwin.md

 * Getty/daemon mode is #ifdef'd out at compile-time on Windows.
 No getty option.

+* Serial tty devices are named like ttyS#
+Use ```ls /dev/tty*``` to find the serial tty device after plugging in a usb-serial adapter.
+Then use ```ttyS4``` (for example) as the last argument on the dl command line.

+* The Windows user may need to be in the Administrator group, I haven't done much testing.

+## Example usage session - initialize a REXCPM
-* Example session that excersizes both the bootstrap and normal file access functions.
+Initializing a REXCPM excersizes both the bootstrap and normal file access functions.

+Started with a cold-reset of the Model 100: SHIFT+CTRL+BREAK+RESET

- Download & unzip the REXCPM setup files for the Model 100
+* Download & unzip the REXCPM setup files for the Model 100
 ```
 bkw@win10pro_bkw /cygdrive/c/Users/bkw/Documents/REX
 $ curl -O http://www.bitchin100.com/wiki/images/0/03/REXCPMV21_b19.ZIP